The Crown

 To say that coverage of the British royal family has reached multiple saturation points since King Edward VIII abdicated the crown in 1936 is an understatement.
 One only has to see the words “royal family” in print for a parade of historical sensations to begin marching from the shadows of history into the current day: Queen Elizabeth, Prince Philip, Princess Margaret, Prince Charles, Princess Diana, Prince William, Kate Middleton, Pippa Middleton, Prince George, Princess Charlotte, Prince Harry and of course, the most recent character to join the troupe, Meghan Markle.
 From all sides, we are besieged by magazine covers, films, spoofs, parodies, interviews, TV shows, songs, and books that take the royal family as their subject.

-Is it true that people’s thirst for the inherent glamour of royal photos, babies, relationships, weddings, divorces, and drama can never be slaked?
+Can people’s thirst for the inherent glamour of royal photos, babies, relationships, weddings, divorces, and drama be slaked?
 Or is it that the royal family is a self-aggrandizing and self-propagating machine of hype and privilege that, in subtle and unsubtle ways, imposes itself upon the mental stage of the masses and demands their attention?

 As we know, the British monarchy is a relic of a bygone age.
-Its political power is symbolic at best, and its relevance has been called into question since the ’50s.
-The only reason it still retains so much centrality in global pop culture and on the international political stage is because the institutions it spearheaded in the past and still represent today—wealth, whiteness, elitism, patriarchy, conservatism, anglocentrism, imperialism, colonialism—also remain at the center of our lives.
-Thus, to watch any kind of media coverage of the royal family is to accompany the trajectory of the human embodiments of these institutions.
-More importantly, to incessantly produce TV shows, films, news articles, books, think pieces, and works of art about the British royal family is to consecrate the aforementioned institutions as both the fundament and the firmament of Western society—eternally above and below us, inescapable and omnipresent.
+Its political power is symbolic at best, and its relevance has been questioned since the ’50s.
+The only reason it still retains so much centrality in global pop culture and on the international political stage is because of the institutions it spearheaded in the past and still represents today—wealth, whiteness, elitism, patriarchy, conservatism, anglocentrism, imperialism, colonialism—also remain at the center of our lives.
+Thus, to watch any media coverage of the royal family is to accompany the trajectory of the human embodiments of these institutions.
+More importantly, to incessantly produce TV shows, films, news articles, books, think pieces and works of art about the British royal family is to consecrate the aforementioned institutions as both the fundament and the firmament of Western society—eternally above and below us, inescapable and omnipresent.

-And therein lies the spectacular worth of The Crown as a series: it’s not really a show about Queen Elizabeth and company, because no one knows what exactly went on between her and Philip, or her and Jackie Kennedy, or her and Churchill.
-It’s a series about what we 21st century spectators, want to make “known”.
+And therein lies the spectacular worth of The Crown as a series: it’s not a show about Queen Elizabeth and company because no one knows what exactly went on between her and Philip, her and Jackie Kennedy, or her and Churchill.
+It’s a series about what we 21st-century spectators want to make “known.”
 We want it to be known that Queen Elizabeth’s poise and respectability do not mitigate the destruction wrought by British imperialism and colonialism.
-We want it to be known that the government over which she presided was racist, classist, sexist, and simply suffused with every prejudice imaginable.
-We want it to be known that the 20th century—for all the currents of change that produced in it exciting new ideologies, lifestyles, musical genres, and works of art—should not be held up as an object of nostalgia.
-Indeed, The Crown is a series through which we demand accountability from the historical figures who, be it through their arrogance or through their savvy, shaped the world we have today.
+We want it to be known that the government over which she presided was racist, classist, sexist, and suffused with every prejudice imaginable.
+We want it to be known that the 20th century—for all the currents of change that produced exciting new ideologies, lifestyles, musical genres, and works of art—should not be held up as an object of nostalgia.
+Indeed, The Crown is a series through which we demand accountability from the historical figures who, be it through their arrogance or their savvy, shaped the world we have today.
 That The Crown‘s producers, directors, and actors have succeeded in leading its viewers towards a collective reckoning and re-evaluation of their history is, like the Royal pageantry itself, magnificent.

 RATING 10 / 10